KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/Output_Process/GiD_Output_Process.md

 ## Description

 The GiD output process specializes in generating an output in GiD's propietary format.
-This output is ment to be used with GiD Post only.
+This output is meant to be used with GiD Post only.

 ## Execution